qor/qor/example/tutorial/bookstore/README.md

 TODO: add screenshot

-The Menu at the top gets created by adding your models as resources to the admin in [main.go](https://github.com/qor/qor/blob/docs_and_tutorial/example/tutorial/bookstore/01/main.go):
+The menu at the top gets created by adding your models as resources to the admin in [main.go](https://github.com/qor/qor/blob/docs_and_tutorial/example/tutorial/bookstore/01/main.go):

 	Admin := admin.New(&qor.Config{DB: &db})